 \subsection{Stability of the sublevel set filtrations of grayscale images}

-Our first application is for the stability of grayscale images.
-The natural application is to two dimensional images, however we state our results for more general $d$-dimensional images.
+Our first application is \kts{to} the stability of \kts{the persistent homology of} grayscale images. \kts{While most applications would be for two and three dimensional images,} we will state our results for more general $d$-dimensional images.
 An image is a real-valued piecewise constant function where each pixel/voxel is assigned a value.
 There are two main methods in the literature for creating a filtration of cubical complexes from a grayscale image.